 BED BUGS - HOW TO DELIVER THE ONE-TWO PUNCH TO GET RID OF BED BUGS (DNS-311.PDF)- Some of the best hotels are now home to this pest that is showing up all across the country.
 Getting rid of them is a two part process that involves complete cooperation and planning.
 Learn about how they spread, what to look for and what ways work best to get rid of this tough critter.
 A must read for any building property manager.

-CARBONMONOXIDE ALARMS REQUIRED (DNS-139).
-PDF- State law now requires at least ONE Carbon monoxide Alarm for each floor including the basement and/or within 15 ft of every sleeping area for the following types of occupancy: The residential types included in the new regulations are any building with 3 units or more used for sleeping or lodging, such as hotels, motels, condominiums, apartment buildings, dormitories, fraternities, sororities, convents, seminaries, jails, prisons, home shelters, and community-based residential facilities.
-In April 1, 2010 all buildings with 3 or more units will need them.
+CARBONMONOXIDE ALARMS REQUIRED (DNS-139)V8.
+PDF- State law now requires at least ONE Carbon monoxide Alarm for each floor including the basement and/or within 15 ft of every sleeping area for the following types of occupancy: The residential types included in the new regulations are one and two family homes, any building with 3 units or more used for sleeping or lodging, such as hotels, motels, condominiums, apartment buildings, dormitories, fraternities, sororities, convents, seminaries, jails, prisons, home shelters, and community-based residential facilities.
+Type required depends on year built.
 Learn where to place them and what the code says.

 COMMON FIRE CODE VIOLATIONS BROCHURE (DNS-149).PDF-A guide to help determine if the building could pass a common fire code inspection.

 INTERNATIONAL FIRE CODE SIGNAGE REQUIREMENTS (DNS-143).PDF-The City of Milwaukee recently adopted the code requirements in the International Fire Code.
 As a result, many of the old signage requirements are now defined under a new code.
 This brochure is a summary of the most important requirements that all commercial and business occupancies should be aware of.